Animal Rights Resources

 Eleventh Hour Rescue

-Eleventh Hour Rescue is a fully registered 501C(3) nonprofit, volunteer based organization dedicated to saving the lives of innocent dogs and cats on death row.
-Many of them are rescued at their Eleventh Hour--when they are scheduled to be put to death by other shelters that can no longer care for them.
-We give our dogs and cats all the medical attention they require, a place to live, and through our extensive adoption services, a second chance at a happy and fulfilled life.
+Eleventh Hour Rescue is a volunteer-based nonprofit organization dedicated to saving the lives of innocent dogs and cats on death row.
+Many of them are rescued at their Eleventh Hour—when they are scheduled to be put to death by other shelters that can no longer care for them.
+The group gives these dogs and cats all the medical attention they require, a place to live, and through its extensive adoption services, a second chance at a happy and fulfilled life.
 Eleventh Hour Rescue is not subsidized by government grants and receives no major corporate funding.
-We rely solely on the generosity of our volunteers, the community and animal lovers everywhere.
+It relies solely on the generosity of its volunteers, the community, and animal lovers everywhere.

 Farm Animal Rights Movement

-Founded in 1976, Farm Animal Rights Movement (FARM) is a national nonprofit organization advocating for animal rights, veganism and sustainability.
-For many years, we were the only national animal rights organization fighting for farmed animals and advocating to end the use of animals for food.
-Operating from Washington DC and New York through a network of activists, FARM conducts massive public awareness campaigns and international programs (including MeatOut, Vegan Earth Day, World Day for Farmed Animals, and Compassionate Holidays).
-Our Animal Rights National Conference has inspired thousands of animal rights activists and motivated movement newcomers for over 40 years.
+Founded in 1976, Farm Animal Rights Movement (FARM) is a national nonprofit organization advocating for animal rights, veganism, and sustainability.
+For many years, it was the only national animal rights organization fighting for farmed animals and advocating to end the use of animals for food.
+Operating from Washington, D.C. and New York through a network of activists, FARM conducts massive public awareness campaigns and international programs (including MeatOut, Vegan Earth Day, World Day for Farmed Animals, and Compassionate Holidays).
+Its Animal Rights National Conference has inspired thousands of animal rights activists and motivated movement newcomers for nearly 50 years.

 Food Empowerment Project

 Food Empowerment Project seeks to create a more just and sustainable world by recognizing the power of one’s food choices.
-We encourage healthy food choices that reflect a more compassionate society by spotlighting the abuse of animals on farms, the depletion of natural resources, unfair working conditions for produce workers, and the unavailability of healthy foods in low-income areas.
+It encourages healthy food choices that reflect a more compassionate society by spotlighting the abuse of animals on farms, the depletion of natural resources, unfair working conditions for produce workers, and the unavailability of healthy foods in low-income areas.

 Food & Water Watch: Factory Farm Maps

 With more than 2 million supporters, Food & Water Watch fights for safe food, clean water, and a livable climate for all of us.
-We protect people from the corporations and other destructive economic interests that put profit ahead of everything else.
+It protects people from the corporations and other destructive economic interests that put profit ahead of everything else.
+Among other resources, it publishes comprehensive annual factory farm maps and reports based on the latest USDA Census of Agriculture,which includes density rankings that reveal the extreme concentration of factory farms—and their waste—in communities across the country, endangering clean water and public health.

 FOUR PAWS International

-FOUR PAWS takes a problem-solving approach and offers animals in distress with swift and direct aid.
-Our aim is to achieve and establish changes in politics, society, and the economy that will benefit animals – through projects, campaigns and education.
-Our work is based on scientific expertise, sound research, and national and international advocacy for positive legislative changes for animals.
+FOUR PAWS International is a global animal welfare organization that takes a problem-solving approach toward ending animal suffering, providing animals in distress with swift and direct aid.
+It strives to achieve and establish changes in politics, society, and the economy that will benefit animals—through projects, campaigns, and education.
+Its work is based on scientific expertise, sound research, and national and international advocacy for positive legislative changes for animals.

 Friends of Animals

-Friends of Animals (FoA) is a non-profit, international animal advocacy organization incorporated in the state of New York since 1957.
-Friends of Animals advocates for the rights of nonhuman animals, free-living and domestic.
-Our goal is to free animals from cruelty and institutionalized exploitation around the world.
-The organization has grown from its beginnings as the most comprehensive low-cost spay neuter program in the country, facilitating more than 2.8 million spay/neuter procedures to date.
-It has evolved as well and now places critical habitat, wildlife protection and veganism at the core of animal advocacy.
-We also address the biggest contributors to climate change caused by human activity—deforestation, animal agriculture and fossil fuels.
+Friends of Animals (FoA) is an international animal advocacy organization incorporated in the state of New York since 1957.
+It advocates for the rights of nonhuman animals, free-living and domestic.
+Its goal is to free animals from cruelty and institutionalized exploitation around the world.
+The organization has grown from its beginnings as the most comprehensive low-cost spay neuter program in the country, facilitating more than 2.8 million spay/neuter procedures to date, and now places critical habitat, wildlife protection, and veganism at the core of animal advocacy.
+It addresses the biggest contributors to climate change caused by human activity: deforestation, animal agriculture and fossil fuels.

 Humane World for Animals